kapicorp/kapitan/docs/example-terraform.md

   dns_default_ttl: 300
 ```

 In the following example, we use a reclass configuration file to specify further parameters that we would like to merge into our project files.
-Thus we define nodes, which are stored in targets & environmental mandatory parameters stored in `classes/env/`.
+Thus we define nodes, which are stored in targets and environmental mandatory parameters stored in `classes/env/`.
 The reclass config is shown below:

 ```yaml
 storage_type: yaml_fs